 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Swimming with sea turtles on the Great Barrier Reef, performing community service that makes a direct and positive impact on Australia’s indigenous wildlife, and gazing over Sydney from the top of the Sydney Harbour Bridge to name just a few!
-This program is chock full of unique experiences with something for everyone.
+Australia for Older Teens is chock full of unique experiences with something for everyone.

 What is included?

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all breakfasts and dinners.

 Not included in the cost (not intended to be an exhaustive list): Airfare, visas and visa application fees, beverages other than filtered water at meals, lunches, activities and admissions not referenced in the itinerary or deemed not program related, such as movies, expenses incurred by the participant that are outside the program description, such as excess baggage fees and damage to hotels, expenses related to unforeseen circumstances, such as transportation strikes and natural disasters, as well as personal and medical expenses.

 Upon registration, you will be contacted by our International Logistics Team to discuss the program’s flight details.
 There is no requirement to take the group flight, but there are several advantages to doing so.
 The group flight is usually chaperoned by a TFT staff member, and it also offers an opportunity for the students to get to know one another prior to the start of the program.
 Parents are responsible for coordinating transport to the departure airport – however, the logistics team will send out instructions detailing the exact meeting spot and airport point person.
 For additional information about flights, visit our dedicated flight page.

 Who leads the program?